-Proxies, by design, always connect to and send commands to the current write leader.
+Proxies for PGD tend, by design, to always connect to and send commands to the current write leader.
 This usually means that you must not connect by way of a proxy to perform maintenance.
 PGD clusters nodes can present a direct connection for psql and PGD CLI clients that you can use to issue maintenance commands to the server on those nodes.
 But there are environment in which the PGD cluster is deployed where a proxy is the only way to access the cluster.

-For example, in EDB Cloud Service, PGD clusters are locked down such that the only access to the database is through an instance of PGD Proxy.
+For example, in a DBaaS environment, PGD clusters may be locked down such that the only access to the database is through an instance of PGD Proxy.
 This configuration reduces the footprint of the cluster and makes it more secure.
 However, it requires that you use a different way of sending maintenance requests to the cluster's nodes.